VeryCrazyDog/Notes/Computer/Linux/Arch Linux/Cheat Sheet.md

 # Remove the mirror used in ranking
 rm /etc/pacman.d/mirrorlist.selection /etc/pacman.d/mirrorlist.rank

-# Force pacman to refresh all packages even if they are considered to be up to date to avoid possible issues
+# Force pacman to refresh all packages even if they are considered to be up to date to avoid possible issues due to change in mirror
 pacman -Syyu
 ```